jindong-pan/database/addrank.md

 | 3.65  | 3       |
 | 3.50  | 4       |

-Important Note: For MySQL solutions, to escape reserved words used as column names, you can use an apostrophe before and after the keyword.
+**Important Note**: For MySQL solutions, to escape reserved words used as column names, you can use an apostrophe before and after the keyword.
 For example `Rank`.

 ## Solution 1:
 ```sql
 # Write your MySQL query statement below